-The vertical accuracy of the LiDAR data is described as the mean and standard deviation (sigma $\sim \sigma$) of divergence of LiDAR point coordinates from RTK ground survey point coordinates.
+The vertical accuracy of the LiDAR data is described as the mean and standard deviation (sigma $\sim \sigma$ ) of divergence of LiDAR point coordinates from RTK ground survey point coordinates.
 To provide a sense of the model predictive power of the dataset, the root mean square error (RMSE) for vertical accuracy is also provided.
-These statistics assume the error distributions for x, y, and z are normally distributed, thus we also consider the skew and kurtosis of distributions when evaluating error statistics.
-Statements of statistical accuracy apply to fixed terrestrial surfaces only and may not be applied to areas of dense vegetation or steep terrain.
-Additional control points are needed to assess accuracy in different land covers.
+Statements of statistical accuracy apply to fixed terrestrial surfaces only.